 When did you start playing soccer and how often did you play as a child?

-I started playing soccer when I was 4-5 years old.
+Tranberg: I started playing soccer when I was 4-5 years old.
 My dad was the one that brought me down to the local club and signed me up.
-Ever since that, I have been playing as much as possible and from the age of 12 where I got scouted to a youth academy, I have been playing 5-7 times a week.
+I got scouted to a youth academy at the age of 12, playing at a competitive level five to seven times a week.

 What is a typical day in Denmark like for a student-athlete?